XiaoTaoWang/HiC_pipeline/README.rst

 Design Concepts
 ===============
-runHiC is able to perform the entire analysis from sequencing data to corrected contact matrices.
+runHiC is able to perform the entire analysis from sequencing data to corrected Heat Maps.
 It separates the whole process into 4 stages(*mapping*, *filtering*, *binning*, *correcting*).
 You can begin and end at any stage using certain subcommands.